jspecify/jspecify/docs/spec.md

 ### The scope of this spec

-This spec does not address _when_ tools must apply a given check.
+Currently, this spec does not address _when_ tools must apply a given check.
 For example, it does not state when tools must apply the [subtyping] check.

 We anticipate that tools will typically apply them in the same cases that they apply standard Java checks.
 For example, if code contains the parameterized type